wp-plugins/avchat-3/readme.txt

 = How much does AVChat cost ? =

 AVChat starts at $130 for the Lite license which will allow up to 20 simultaneous users.
 The price goes up to $799 for the Unlimited license.
-Full pricing info and licenses is available at http://avchat.net/buy-now.
+Full pricing & licenses info is available at http://avchat.net/buy-now.

 = Can I download a trial version of AVChat ? =